 At 2,320 miles long, the Mississippi River streams through multiple states, flowing from the Gulf of Mexico past Illinois.
-At the lower base of the Mississippi River is the colorful city of New Orleans in Louisiana.
+At the lower base of the river is the colorful city of New Orleans in Louisiana.
 Over the last 300 years, various cultures and heritages have shaped this distinctive city.
 Most evident are the Cajun, Creole and French influences marking everything from NOLA's cuisine to music.
 Enjoy a tour of the French Quarter and historic Garden District, shop along Canal Street, or sample beignets at one of the many outdoor cafes.

 From New Orleans, travel through Louisiana's plantation country to see Vacherie, Burnside, and St. Francisville.
-In Vacherie, two rows of enormous, 300-year-old oak trees line a quarter-mile avenue leading from the Mississippi River to the grand antebellum home of Oak Alley Plantation.
+In Vacherie, two rows of enormous, 300-year-old oak trees line a quarter-mile avenue leading to the grand antebellum home of Oak Alley Plantation.
 A National Historic Landmark, this Greek Revival-style mansion was built in 1839 and is supported by 28 Doric columns and furnished with 19th century antiques.
 Burnside's impressive antebellum plantation Houmas House is filled with period pieces and elegant gardens.

 St. Francisville lies at the heart of Louisiana's plantation country.
 Explore beautiful Greenwood Plantation or the Myrtles, a famous haunted house.
 The town is also known for its charming churches, gift shops, antique shops and historic buildings.

-Traveling north along the Mississippi brings you to Natchez and Vicksburg, both in Mississippi.
-Founded in 1716 and perched on a bluff 200 feet above the river, Natchez is the oldest city in Mississippi, housing more than 500 antebellum structures.
+Traveling north along the river brings you to Natchez and Vicksburg, both in Mississippi.
+Founded in 1716 and perched on a bluff 200 feet above the river, Natchez is the oldest city in the state, housing more than 500 antebellum structures.
 You can learn about the history of cotton production at Frogmore Plantation or discover the Delta Music Museum.
 Vicksburg was the site of a crucial 47-day Civil War siege.
 Explore sprawling Vicksburg National Military Park with its battlefields, statues and monuments to soldiers from both the North and South.

 An hour northeast of Helena is the historic Old South city of Memphis, Tennessee.
 Memphis heralds a great musical legacy as the birthplace of blues and home of Elvis Presley.
 Stroll among the shops, nightclubs and restaurants, take the musical "Walk of Fame" on Beale Street or head to the Center for Southern Folklore for films and exhibits about Memphis.
 Tours of Graceland are popular, as is the historic Peabody Hotel, where spectators gather daily to watch resident ducks march down a red carpet to the lobby fountain.